 - H2 blockers to decrease acid production

-- Foaming agents to coat the stomach to prevent reflux
+- Foaming agents coat the stomach to prevent reflux

-- Proton pump inhibitors to reduce the amount of acid the stomach makes
+- Proton pump inhibitors reduce the amount of acid the stomach makes

 - Surgery: If the medications do not provide lasting relief and the symptoms are severely interfering with everyday activities, your doctor may recommend surgery options, which include: